Wang Xiaochuan: Career

 Wang entered China's Internet startup sector while still an undergraduate student.
 In 1999, he participated in the creation of the online alumni directory of ChinaRen.com as a part-time technical manager.
-His work continued after ChinaRen, In 2003, after completing his postgraduate studies at Tsinghua University, Wang joined Sohu after ChinaRen was acquired by Sohu, Wang's talent attracted the attention of Charles Zhang, the founder and CEO of Sohu, Wang rose from senior technical manager to senior technical director, deputy president, senior vice-president, and CTO.
+His work continued after ChinaRen.
+In 2003, after completing his postgraduate studies at Tsinghua University, Wang joined Sohu after ChinaRen was acquired by Sohu.
+Wang's talent attracted the attention of Charles Zhang, the founder and CEO of Sohu and Wang rose from senior technical manager to senior technical director, deputy president, senior vice-president, and CTO.
 At 27, Wang became the youngest Vice President of this company.
 Wang was appointed as the CTO of Sohu at the age of 31.

-In 2003, Wang established Sohu's R&D Center, Wang recruited students in the computer department of Tsinghua University, international gold medals in the computer Olympic Games, top winners in the college entrance examination to form a dream team, Wang launched Sogou Search in 2004.
+In 2003, Wang established Sohu's R&D Center.
+Wang recruited students in the computer department of Tsinghua University, international gold medals in the computer Olympic Games and top winners in the college entrance examination to form a team.
+Wang launched Sogou Search in 2004.
 In 2006, he invented the Sogou intelligent Input Method, which later became China's most popular input method, anchoring Sogou as China's No.2 Internet property by user numbers.
 In 2008, Wang proposed the "Input-Browser-Search" internet business model, namely the "three-stage rocket model".

-On 16 March 2007, Wang led Sogou and the Department of computer science and technology of Tsinghua University to establish Sogou Tsinghua joint laboratory.
+On 16 March 2007, Wang led Sogou and the department of computer science and technology of Tsinghua University to establish Sogou Tsinghua joint laboratory.
 In 2016, Wang initiated the donation of 180 million RMB from Sogou to Tsinghua to establish the Tiangong Institute for Intelligent Computing of Tsinghua University.
 Wang was named co-chair of the institute.
-Wang also led Sogou to establish SogouT-16, a free-of-charge public Chinese Web collection, which has provided invaluable resources for further novel academic research in computer science.
+Wang also led Sogou to establish SogouT-16, a free-of-charge public Chinese Web collection, which has provided resources for further academic research in computer science.

-In 2010, after facilitating the spin-off of Sogou from Sohu, Wang became its CEO.
+In 2010, after facilitating the spin-off of Sogou from Sohu Wang became its CEO.